MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/get-officewebappsmachine.md

 # Get-OfficeWebAppsMachine

-Returns details about the current server that is in an farm.
+Returns details about the current server that is in an Office Online Server farm.